 - An investor in artists and arts organizations.

 2015 to 2016 Strategic Plan

-In 2014, Calgary Arts Development finalized its 2015 to 2018 Strategic Plan.
+2018 will be the last year of Calgary Arts Development’s 2015 to 2018 Strategic Plan.
 The plan’s three strategic priorities are:

 - Raise Value: Calgary Arts Development continues its leadership role in the arts and with other stakeholders to make the arts integral to the lives of Calgarians.

 - Build Relationships: Calgary Arts Development fosters collaborative relationships across sectors and communities to help ensure that Calgarians can experience art in their everyday lives.